madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 A funny thing happened today.
 The very first website I made as a freelancer, in late 2008, caught up with me again.
 I haven't seen or heard from it in 14 years, and now it's back.

-The reason it came back into my life was, of course, that there appeared an error.
-A "forced" update to PHP 8.1 on the server caused the website to fail, so they thaught of me, the creator, to fix it.
+The reason it came back into my life was, of course, that there was an error.
+A "forced" update to PHP 8.1 on the server caused the website to fail, so they thought of me, the creator, to fix it.

 Tis picture is familiar to every WordPress developer: